ReactiveDrop/developer.reactivedrop.com/packaging.md

-# Alien Swarm: Reactive Drop Addon Packaging Guide
+# Alien Swarm: Reactive Drop Add-On Packaging Guide

 ## VPK Files

-Addons are distributed in [VPK (Valve PacK) files](https://developer.valvesoftware.com/wiki/VPK).
+Add-Ons are distributed in [VPK (Valve PacK) files](https://developer.valvesoftware.com/wiki/VPK).
 The simplest way to make one is to drag a folder onto `vpk.exe`, which comes with Alien Swarm: Reactive Drop in the `bin` folder (the same folder that includes Hammer and HLMV, not the folder that includes `client.dll`).

 VPK files, including the more complicated `pak01_dir.vpk` that stores most of the game's files, can be viewed and extracted with [GCFScape](https://developer.valvesoftware.com/wiki/GCFScape).

-If your addon is not in a VPK (for example, during development) you may wish to add `-override_vpk` to your command line arguments, which will cause loose files to be used instead of files inside packages, instead of the default behavior of preferring VPKs.
+If your add-on is not in a VPK (for example, during development) you may wish to add `-override_vpk` to your command line arguments, which will cause loose files to be used instead of files inside packages, instead of the default behavior of preferring VPKs.

 All files stored in a VPK are lowercase, and there is only one dot in each file's name.
 This means that `CoolSword.dx90.vtx` will be named `coolsword.vtx` inside the VPK.

-## Addon File Structure
+## Add-On File Structure

-There are two files specific to addons: `addoninfo.txt` and `addonimage.jpg`.
+There are two files specific to add-ons: `addoninfo.txt` and `addonimage.jpg`.

-All other files in an addon replace (or in some cases described later in this document, augment) files in the `reactivedrop` folder.
-If your addon contains a file named `materials/example.vmt` (for an unpacked addon, this could be at `reactivedrop/addons/MyAddon/materials/example.vmt`), the game acts as if that file were located at `reactivedrop/materials/example.vmt`.
+All other files in an add-on replace (or in some cases described later in this document, augment) files in the `reactivedrop` folder.
+If your add-on contains a file named `materials/example.vmt` (for an unpacked add-on, this could be at `reactivedrop/addons/MyAddon/materials/example.vmt`), the game acts as if that file were located at `reactivedrop/materials/example.vmt`.

-`addoninfo.txt` is a [VDF](https://developer.valvesoftware.com/wiki/KeyValues) file that describes your addon.
+`addoninfo.txt` is a [VDF](https://developer.valvesoftware.com/wiki/KeyValues) file that describes your add-on.

 A basic `addoninfo.txt` file looks like this: